elchs/LetoDBf/Readme.txt

  This returns the timeout value for the skipbuffer guilty for the this table, before an optional new setting is applied with <nNewSetting>.
- Default is no specific timeou to a table, aka to use the general connection timeout value.
+ Default is no specific timeout for a table, aka to use the general connection timeout value.
  With optional <nNewSetting> it can be applied a new setting only guilty for this specific table.
  "-1 " == skipbuffer disabled, "0" == infinite skipbuffer, nHotBuffer > 0 == nHotBuffer / 100 seconds.
  Above is also the possible range for <nNewSetting>, plus a value < -1 will disable again a specific